 Cause The Beet curly top virus, which also infects a wide range of crops such as bean, beet, cucurbits, spinach, squash, and pepper.
 The virus is disseminated by the beet leafhopper, Circulifer tenellus.
 There are no reports of seed transmission.
 The disease may be severe in central and eastern Oregon and Washington.
-It occurs in the Willamette Valley of Oregon, especially the northern valley when winds blowing through the Columbia Gorge transport the beet leafhopper from eastern Oregon.
+It occurs in the Willamette Valley, especially the northern end when winds blowing through the Columbia Gorge transport the beet leafhopper from eastern Oregon.

 The leafhopper takes up the virus when feeding and keeps it in its body the rest of its life.
 Normally, the virus must incubate 21 to 24 hours or longer in the insect's body before it can be transmitted to another plant, but if the temperature is very high incubation may be reduced to 4 to 6 hours.
 Leafhopper eggs never carry the virus.